Validators

 alphanum

-A value can contain the Latin alphabet letters, digits, symbols '-' and'_'.
-Cannot start and end with a digit and the '-' sign.
+A value can contain Latin alphabet letters, digits, symbols '-' and '_'.
+Cannot start or end with a digit and the '-' sign.

 ip

 IP address.
 The value will be converted to a canonical way.
 By default, both IPv4 and IPv6 addresses are accepted.
-You can specify a specific class in parameter: v4 or v6.
-Example for IPv6 addresses:
+You can specify a certain class in the parameter: v4 or v6.
+An example for IPv6 addresses:

 <input type="text" name="address" check="ip" checkargs="v6"/>